-- 7.1 Before considering any claims contained in a communication, the Human Rights Committee must, in accordance with rule 93 of its rules of procedure, decide whether or not it is admissible under the Optional Protocol to the Covenant. - 7.2 The Committee has ascertained, as required under article 5 (2) (a) of the Optional Protocol, that the same matter is not being examined under another procedure of international investigation or settlement. - 7.3 The Committee takes note of the argument of the State party that the communication is inadmissible since it was submitted to the Committee by a third party and not by the alleged victim himself.
+7.1 Before considering any claims contained in a communication, the Human Rights Committee must, in accordance with rule 93 of its rules of procedure, decide whether or not it is admissible under the Optional Protocol to the Covenant.

+7.2 The Committee has ascertained, as required under article 5 (2) (a), of the Optional Protocol, that the same matter is not being examined under another procedure of international investigation or settlement.

+7.3 The Committee notes that the State party has challenged the admissibility of the communication, arguing that the author has not applied for the supervisory review to the Prosecutor's Office.
+The Committee recalls its jurisprudence, according to which a petition for supervisory review to a prosecutor's office, allowing to review court decisions that have taken effect, does not constitute a remedy that has to be exhausted for the purposes of article 5 (2) (b) of the Optional Protocol.7 Accordingly, it considers that it is not precluded by article 5 (2) (b) of the Optional Protocol from examining this part of the communication.

+7.4 The Committee further takes note of the argument of the State party that the communication is inadmissible since it was submitted to the Committee by a third party and not by the alleged victim himself.
 In that respect, the Committee recalls that rule 96 (b) of its rules of procedure states that a communication should normally be submitted by the individual personally or by a representative of that individual.
-In the present case, the Committee notes that the alleged victim was detained on death row at the time of the submission and that the communication was submitted on behalf of the alleged victim by his counsel, who presented a duly signed power of attorney to represent him before the Committee.
-Accordingly, the Committee is not precluded by article 1 of the Optional Protocol from examining the communication. - 7.4 The Committee takes notes of the author's allegations that his rights under article 14 (1 and 3 (a) and (b)) of the Covenant were violated.
-However, in the absence of further information, explanations or evidence in support of those claims on file, the Committee finds them insufficiently substantiated for purposes of admissibility and declares them inadmissible under article 2 of the Optional Protocol.
+In the present case, the

-See, inter alia, communications No. 1276/2004, Idieva v.
+5 See, inter alia, communications No. 1276/2004, Idieva v.
 Tajikistan, Views adopted on 31 March 2009, para.
 7.3; and No. 2120/2011, Kovaleva and Kozyar v.
 Belarus, Views adopted on 29 October 2012, para.
 9.4.

-See, inter alia, communications No. 964/2001, Saidova v.
+6 See, inter alia, communications No. 964/2001, Saidova v.
 Tajikistan, Views adopted on 8 July 2004, para.
 4.4; No. 1280/2004, Tolipkhuzhaev v.
 Uzbekistan, Views adopted on 22 July 2009, para.
 6.4; and Kovaleva and Kozyar v.
 Belarus, para.
 9.5.